-• The Culture Map: Decoding How People Think, Lead, and Get Things Done Across Cultures, Erin Meyer, Public Affairs, 2014, ISBN-10: 9781610392761

-• Propaganda, Edward Bernays&Mark Crispin Mille, Ig Pub,2004, ISBN-10: 9780970312594

-On Dialogue, David Bogm, Routledge, 2004, ISBN-10: 0415336414
+- The Culture Map: Decoding How People Think, Lead, and Get Things Done Across Cultures, Erin Meyer, Public Affairs, 2014,ISBN-10: 9781610392761 - · Propaganda, Edward Bernays & Mark Crispin Mille, Ig Pub, 2004, ISBN-10: 9780970312594 - · On Dialogue, David Bogm, Routledge, 2004, ISBN-10: 0415336414

-• This class is conducted by an instructor who has a rich practical experience in the field of Journalism and Public Relations at the Yomiuri Shimbun (a leading newspaper in Japan); international media outlets; the PR section of the United Nations; a Hawaii based think tank; the East-West Center in the United States; and Tokyo 2020 Olympic and Paralympic Games.
+- This class will be held online via ZOOM.
+The ZOOM address for the first and each lecture will be posted on the class LMS (Keio Canvas). - The class involves "interactive" seminars where students actively participate in the class through pair and group work, rather than one-way knowledge transfer by the instructor. - The final report is expected to be submitted at the examination period. - The schedule may be adjusted according to the progress of the class. - This class is conducted by an instructor who has a rich practical experience in the field of Journalism and Public Relations at the Yomiuri Shimbun (a leading newspaper in Japan); international media outlets; the PR section of the United Nations; a Hawaii based think tank; the East-West Center in the United States; and Tokyo 2020 Olympic and Paralympic Games.